Membership Inference for Contrastive Pre-training Models with Text-only PII Queries: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

 \paragraph{Performance on vision-language models} Table \ref{table:clipbaseline} provides a comprehensive comparison of UMID against prior membership inference baselines across CLIP backbones, data exposure regimes, and query modalities.
 On ResNet-based CLIP models (ResNet-50 and ResNet-50x4), UMID exhibits a clear and consistent advantage, achieving over $90\%$ accuracy using text-only (without real data) queries while driving recall to $97$–$99\%$.
 This represents a substantial improvement over the strongest baseline C-WSA, with gains of up to $+18$ accuracy points and, more critically, over $+50$ recall point.
 This suggests that metric- and shadow-model-based attacks incur severe false negatives and fail to capture subtle memorization effects in contrastive models.
 Additionally, UMID still maintains a consistent superior effectiveness over all baselines, despite that Vision Transformers (ViT-B/32) exhibit weaker text-only signals due to stronger generalization.
 This indicates its ability to effectively probe the more resilient Transformer latent space.
 Importantly, the effectiveness gains across all settings come without increased computational cost: UMID completes inference in sub-second time ($\approx 0.6$–$0.8$s), delivering orders-of-magnitude speedups over shadow-model approaches while eliminating reliance on real biometric samples.
+To mirror real-world auditing where non-members predominate, we evaluate UMID on an imbalanced CelebA split (10\% members).
+UMID achieves a 0.941 AUROC with a low 3.2\% FPR (at 90\% TPR).
+This demonstrates that our semantic-null baseline effectively characterizes the non-member distribution, preventing excessive false positives in skewed real-world scenarios.

 \paragraph{Performance on audio-language models} Table~\ref{table:clap_comprehensive} compares CLAP membership auditing methods across two datasets, revealing three consistent findings: (i) Effectiveness and robustness: UMID forms the clear top tier in all settings, uniquely maintaining high precision and high recall simultaneously.
 On LibriSpeech, UMID already performs strongly without any real target audio (UMID-Null: $91.27\%/93.07\%$ accuracy in one-/many-shot), exceeding the strongest baseline AuditMI by a clear margin.
 Notably, with only one audio query, the gap further widens (up to $+7.08$ accuracy points) and recall approaches saturation.
 This advantage is amplified on the more challenging CommonVoice dataset, where all baselines degrade markedly (e.g., AuditMI $\approx 75\%$ accuracy) but UMID remains robust, widening both accuracy and recall gaps, indicating better generalization beyond clean speech. (ii) Exposure sensitivity.
 UMID’s one-shot performance is already close to many-shot (accuracy gaps $\leq 2.2$ points), suggesting that membership leakage is detectable even under minimal exposure when cross-modal evidence is properly exploited. (iii) Efficiency and deployability.
 In addition to its strong effectiveness, UMID runs in sub-second time ($\approx 0.6$--$0.8$s), offering an order-of-magnitude speedup over other baselines.